-- The Immigration Services Agency coordinates closely with the IOM office in Japan and embassies in Tokyo while also working to provide protection for victims and support for them to return to their countries, and engaging in a sustained exchange of information and communication through meetings, training, and everyday works. - O The Ministry of Foreign Affairs receives regular reports from the International Organization for Migrants (IOM) on the performance of the victim repatriation project.
-With regard to this project, the IOM office in Japan conducted a follow-up survey between 2017 and 2018 and released the results in March 2019.
+- O The Immigration Services Agency coordinates closely with the IOM office in Japan and embassies in Tokyo while also working to provide protection for victims and support for them to return to their countries, and engaging in a sustained exchange of information and communication through meetings, training, and everyday works. - O The Ministry of Foreign Affairs receives regular reports from the IOM on the performance of the victim repatriation project.
+With regard to this project, the IOM office in Japan has conducted a follow-up survey between 2017 and 2018 and released the results in March 2019.
 To make improvements on areas found in the report of this survey, the IOM interviewed victims who encountered unexpected events such as the pandemic of COVID-19 and a typhoon and needed support in FY2020 and at the end of FY2021, and provided them with additional reintegration assistance as necessary.
 In addition, for former victims who wish to work abroad again, the IOM created a handbook to provide information on safe and regular migration that lowers the risk of becoming victims of human trafficking.
+Further, three victims who were pregnant between FY2020 and FY2021 when they were taken care of in Japan received additional assistance after their return to their countries in FY2022.
+In March 2023, a workshop for mental health and psychosocial support was held for 18 victims who returned to the Philippines between 2020 and 2021.

-[Figure 29] Procedure of return and reintegration assistance (IOM)
+[Figure 29] Procedure of voluntary return and reintegration assistance for identified victim in Japan (IOM)